Randy Savage: WCW World Heavyweight Champion (1995–1996)

 At World War 3 on November 26, Savage won his first WCW World Heavyweight Championship by winning the first-ever 60-man three-ring battle royal.
-On December 27, he lost the title to Flair at Starrcade; earlier that night, he defeated Hiroyoshi Tenzan.
-Savage won his second WCW World Heavyweight Championship back from Flair on the January 22, 1996 episode of Nitro.
+On December 27, he lost the title to Flair at Starrcade '95: World Cup of Wrestling; earlier that night, he defeated Hiroyoshi Tenzan.
+Savage won his second WCW World Heavyweight Championship back from Flair on the January 22, 1996, episode of Nitro.
 During this time, Savage brought Elizabeth with him into WCW as his manager once again.
 At SuperBrawl VI on February 11, Savage defended the title against Flair in steel cage match, however, he lost the title after Elizabeth turned on Savage when she allowed Flair to hit him with one of her high heel shoes.
 Flair claimed that Elizabeth gave him a sizable amount of Savage's money, taken in their divorce settlement, which he used to set up a "VIP section" at Nitro events.

 At Uncensored on March 24, Savage and Hogan won a Doomsday Cage match against Flair, Arn Anderson, Meng, The Barbarian, Luger, The Taskmaster, Z-Gangsta and The Ultimate Solution.
 On May 19 at Slamboree, Savage and Flair were paired in the Lord of the Ring tournament, where they defeated Anderson and Eddie Guerrero, but lost to Public Enemy (Johnny Grunge and Rocco Rock) by forfeit after Savage attacked Flair during his entrance as a retribution for Flair's attack on Savage in their earlier match.
 At Bash at the Beach on July 7, the New World Order (nWo) was formed when Hulk Hogan turned on Savage, Sting, and Lex Luger and joined "The Outsiders", a tag team of former WWF wrestlers Kevin Nash and Scott Hall.
 After their inception, one of their main enemies became Savage himself, who was one of the leaders of the WCW crusaders against the nWo.
 Savage threatened Hogan for months, often being attacked by the nWo.
-On September 15 at Fall Brawl, Savage was defeated by The Giant.
+On September 15 at Fall Brawl '96: War Games, Savage was defeated by The Giant.
 At Halloween Havoc on October 27, Savage finally faced Hogan for the WCW World Heavyweight Championship, but lost when The Giant interfered and hit him with a chokeslam.
 Savage left WCW following the event, as he was unable to reach a new deal with the company.